Working Papers

 [Abstract]

-We use survey responses to hypothetical scenarios linked with administrative 401(k) data to investigate the efficiency and equity implications of employer 401(k) match formulas.
-We find that (i) survey responses can be used to accurately predict saving responses to both observed and hypothetical plans, (ii) saving is inelastic to the match rate, (iii) non-elective contributions do not crowd out saving.
-These patterns imply that (iv) plans combining lower match rates with non-elective contributions generate higher savings and more equitable match distributions, and (v) many existing plans—including safe-harbor formulas—are strictly dominated along both dimensions.
+Evaluating reforms requires predicting how individuals would behave under counterfactual policies and mapping those behavioral responses into welfare-relevant criteria.
+We use survey responses to hypothetical scenarios linked with administrative 401(k) data to address both in the context of designing employer matching formulas.
+We find that (i) these survey responses can accurately predict saving responses in administrative data, (ii) saving is inelastic to the match rate, and (iii) non-elective contributions do not crowd out employee saving.
+These patterns imply that (iv) plans combining lower match rates with non-elective contributions generate higher savings and more equitable match distributions, and (v) many existing plans—including safe-harbor formulas—are dominated along both dimensions.
+These conclusions hold for any objective function that values either higher saving or lower inequality, or both.

 “Who Benefits from Retirement Saving Incentives in the U.S.?
 Evidence on Gaps in Retirement Wealth Accumulation by Race and Parental Income”, with Jorge Colmenares, Cormac O’Dea, Jonathan Rothbaum, and Lawrence Schmidt.
-(Revise and Resubmit, American Economic Review).
-[Draft: October 2025] [Non-technical summary].
+Conditionally accepted, American Economic Review.
+[Working paper] [Non-technical summary].

 [Abstract]